 The Sweden Solar System (SSS) is the world’s largest model of our planetary system.
 The Sun is represented by the Globe in Stockholm, the largest spherical building in the world, and the planets are lined up in direction north from here.

 Distances and sizes are scaled according to 1:20 million, and the inner planets are all in the Stockholm area.
 The outer planets follow in the same direction with for instance Neptune in Söderhamn and the dwarf planet Pluto in Delsbo, 300 km from the Globe.
 A number of minor planets and comets also populate SSS, which now extends from the very south to the very north of Sweden.
 There is a host institution for each model.
 SSS is a pedagogical instrument and conveys a direct feeling of the enormous distances in space, and how small the planets are compared to the Sun.
-Art, mythology and science merge in this project, and SSS connects many different places and different type of activities around Sweden.
+Art, mythology and science merge in this project, and SSS connects to different places and activities in Sweden.

 - Asteroid Eros